-The City does not undertake monitoring of groundwater levels at Craigie Bushland, however the Department of Water and Environmental Regulation has been monitoring groundwater bores located within a few kilometres of Craigie Bushland since 1992.
+groundwater bores located within a few kilometres of Craigie Bushland since 1992.
 Water level data from these monitoring bores is available publicly from the Department of Water and Environmental Regulation Water Information Reporting website.

-The effect of long-term persistent hydrological change can cause changes in vegetation community composition and structure, with a potential loss of some species and a gradual replacement by more drought-tolerant species.
-The rate (m/yr) and magnitude (metres) of groundwater level change are also relevant to potential vegetation impact.25
+The effect of long term persistent hydrological change can cause changes in vegetation community composition and structure, with a potential loss of some species and a gradual replacement by more drought-tolerant species.
+The rate (m/yr) and magnitude (metres) of groundwater level change are also relevant to potential vegetation impact.23

 The use of groundwater for domestic irrigation through bores is deemed suitable in the area and is supported in preference to scheme water.
-The area has a low iron staining risk.
-14 23
+The area has a low iron staining risk.11,21